airslip-ltd/integration-hub/README.md

 | XtcommerceVeyton | Bridge File | Pending UI |
 | Zen Cart | Bridge File | Pending UI |

-# Authentication
+# Authentication -  Generation of callback URL

-All requests to generate a callback URL require the following parameters

-- shop

-- userId

-- entityId

-- airslipUserType

 ## Shopify

+Has a marketplace to install the app.

 `shop` should be in the format of {shop-name}.myshopify.com

+`timestamp` is in seconds sinch epoch

+`hmac` is a generated value by Shopify

 Requires an additional parameter